 Medicare Supplement rates vary dramatically on several factors, including where and how old you’re.
 Still, other items are considered when trying to get a Medigap rate.

 However, it’s not just per state.
 Most states have several areas in which the pricing would be dramatically different.
 For example, in Florida, if you’re in the Tampa area, your rate won’t be the same as someone residing in Fort Meyers or Jacksonville.

 Where you live is a significant factor and the starting point for your Medigap rate costs.

 Age is a factor that impacts Medicare Supplement rates widely.
 The plan will increase regardless of how the plan is designed, and this also affects you from the start.

 Usually, a beneficiary starting a plan at 65 will pay less than beginning a Medicare Supplement at 68.

 Medigap companies have different ways to rate premiums: Attained Age, Issue Age, and Community Rated.

 Attained age means the plan not only can increase annually based on inflation and other factors but will also increase as you age.
 Most carriers use the attained age rating in the majority of states.
 Attained age policies usually have a lower premium to start than the other ratings.

 Issue age means your rate will always be the same as someone new starting the plan at the same age you started.
 Florida is an example of an Issue age state.

-This means if you get a plan when you’re 65, your rate will be the same as anyone that starts their Medicare Supplement at 65.
+If you get a plan when you’re 65, your rate will be the same as anyone starting their Medicare Supplement at 65.
 You will see rate increases annually regardless of age.

 There is a misconception that age means you will not see rate increases, which is inaccurate.
 You should expect that you will see a rate increase based on inflation and other factors, just not your age.

 Issue-age policies will usually be a little higher to start than an attained-age policy.